xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 candidate at that visit.
 InstrumentNames are the short names and the forms for them SHOULD all be retrievable through the `project` portion of the API.

-PUT / PATCH / POST are not currently supported for candidate instruments.
+PUT / PATCH / POST are not supported for candidate instruments.

 #### 3.3.1 The Candidate Instrument Data

 ```
-GET /candidates/$CandID/$VisitLabel/instruments/$InstrumentName[/dde]
+GET /candidates/$CandID/$VisitLabel/instruments/$InstrumentName
-PUT /candidates/$CandID/$VisitLabel/instruments/$InstrumentName[/dde]
-PATCH /candidates/$CandID/$VisitLabel/instruments/$InstrumentName[/dde]
 ```

-These will retrieve or modifiy the data for $InstrumentName.
-If /dde is present, the double data entry form of the data will be retrieved/modified.
-If absent, the "single data entry" version of the form is used instead.

 The format returned by a GET request is a JSON document of the form: